samomar/Simple-ChatGPT-Text-Exporter/README.md

 - Dynamically updates the content of existing messages in real-time
 - Provides a user-friendly interface for selecting the chat container
 - Includes a "Copy Chat" button for quick export of the most up-to-date conversation
+- Offers a download option for saving the conversation as TXT or JSON
 - Persists chat container selection across page reloads
 - Adapts to URL changes within ChatGPT
 - Maintains proper formatting and line breaks in exported text